shayne/youtube-subscriptions/README.md

 A local web app that displays your YouTube subscription videos sorted by relative performance.
 Videos are ranked using a weighted scoring system that considers:

-- Video views relative to channel's average (60% weight)
+- Video views relative to channel's average (50% weight)
-- Video views relative to subscriber count (40% weight)
+- Video views relative to subscriber count (50% weight)
+- Non-linear scaling factor based on views-to-subscriber ratio (logarithmic growth)

 This helps surface videos that are performing exceptionally well compared to their channel's typical metrics, rather than just showing videos in chronological order.
+The scoring system uses logarithmic scaling to handle viral videos, giving progressively higher bonuses as videos exceed the channel's subscriber count, while still maintaining meaningful differentiation between highly viral videos.

 ## Features